Another weekend in the rain, another restaurant reviewed.

 So after a night of hanging out with friends and having a few beers (or a lot, I can’t recall), I geared up the next day to head to the Dogfish Head Alehouse in Gaithersburg.
 I ended up missing an exit and taking 95S to the DC beltway and to 270N from there.
 The traffic wasn’t terrible on a Sunday afternoon.
 The fortunately dry ride from Baltimore to Gaithersburg was fairly warm on what turned out to be a beautiful day.
 The one down side to riding is that most people don’t have a GPS unit in front of them, so missing my original exit and coming a different way got me lost for a few minutes between Rockville and Gaithersburg.
 After a short pit stop for the seer advice of the iPhone, I was on the right path and soon arriving at the destination.

-First things first, orange shirt guy was a dick.
-Pardon my French Canadian, but due to him, the photos of the interior of the restaurant are fairly limited.
+First things first, orange shirt guy wasn’t in the best mood, as I had hoped.
+Unfortunately, the photos of the interior of the restaurant are fairly limited.
 He originally seemed put off by me wanting to sit in the restaurant area and not the bar since I was by myself.
 After I was done eating and on the way out, I asked him if I could take a few photos for…oh wait, he cut me off and was snappy with a reply of “Yeah, do whatever you want.”
 It’s amazing how one little experience like that sticks in the back of your mind even though the rest of what I have to share is mainly nothing but good.

 So, after being seated, I was waited on by Sarah.
 She was awesome.
 If you ever end up at the DFH Alehouse and she’s working, tip her well.
 I was also given a menu of all the beers with the one’s in stock with a check mark next to them.
 I know it’s a travesty, but I ended up not having a beer due to heart burn, only being able to drink a portion of it because of driving and being on the motorcycle.
 The only beer they serve at the DFH Alehouse is DFH brewed beer.
 This doesn’t mean you’ll be lacking in choices.
 That day that had 19 of their beers in stock with prices ranging from $5.50 a beer to $10.50 with beers that go all the to 18% ABV and higher.
 If you’re drinking, make sure you’re drinking responsibly and have a driver.
 If you’re not familiar with the brand and you’re having a hard time choosing, I recommend asking your server for help.
 My favorite beer of theirs is the Burton Baton.
 It’s a mix of English Strong Ale and their 90 minute IPA aged with oak chips for that bourbon flavor.
 In fact, I’d say it’s one of my favorite beers I’ve ever had.